 Implementing Celery for Async Polling in DSR Pipelines

-# celery_config.py (Celery 4+ lowercase style)
+# celery_config.py (Celery 5.x, lowercase settings)

-from kombu import Queue, Exchange
+from kombu import Exchange, Queue

 dsr_exchange = Exchange("dsr_exchange", type="topic")

-task_queues = (
+task_queues: tuple[Queue, ...] = (

 Queue("dsr.pii.critical", exchange=dsr_exchange, routing_key="prod.eu.dsr.extract"),